microwave-industries/tabwise-backend/mongodb-spec.md

   "name": "Apfelstrudel", // string, will be descClean from TabScanner "qty": 2, // int
   "price": 6.99, // float
-  "discount": 0.00, // float, discount for this specific item "totalPrice": 13.98 // float, is equal to price*qty*(1-discount) }
+  "totalPrice": 13.98 // float, is equal to price*qty*(1-discount)
+}
 ```